CSbyGB/pentips/mobile-app/android.md

 #### Disable SSL pinning with Frida

+- I am going to use Pinned (from the HTB challenge).
+If you do not have and HTB subscription you can try this on [this app](https://github.com/httptoolkit/android-ssl-pinning-demo) provided by Tim Perry from his article mentioned above.
+- First I launched Pinned and kept it on during the whole process
 - When running `frida-ps -U` you should see the app you wish to transform in the list.
 Running this `frida-ps -D emulator-5554 -ai` will give you more details on the running app `-D <id>` will allow you to specify which plug in device you wish to see the app installed on and `-ai` will show the Identifier column.
-- Mine is Pinned (from the HTB challenge).
-If you do not have and HTB subscription you can try this on [this app](https://github.com/httptoolkit/android-ssl-pinning-demo) provided by Tim Perry from his article mentioned above.
+This works as well `frida-ps -U -ai`

 ![Pinned process](../.res/2023-01-07-14-14-35.png)